commercial fishing impacts environment

 One of the main concerns associated with overfishing is the disruption of the marine food chain.
 Removing certain fish species in large quantities can have cascading effects on other species, leading to population declines and potential ecosystem collapse.
 Additionally, overfishing can result in the loss of biodiversity, as certain species may be more heavily targeted than others.

-See also Pros and Cons of Laying Laminate Over Tile
+See also Pros and Cons of Hormones in Agriculture

 Furthermore, overfishing can have severe economic consequences for fishing communities that rely on healthy fish populations for their livelihoods.
 Depleted fish stocks can lead to reduced catches, lower incomes, and potential job losses in the fishing industry.